OpenCTI-Platform/docs/docs/deployment/breaking-changes.md

 ## OpenCTI 6.2

-Change to the observable "promote" return value: we now return the created Indicator instead of the original Observable.
+Change to the observable "promote" return value: the API now returns the created Indicator instead of the original Observable.

 * GraphQL Mutation `StixCyberObservableEditMutations.promote` is now deprecated
 * New GraphQL Mutation `StixCyberObservableEditMutations.promoteToIndicator` introduced